Andrew Williams

 Challenge

-Design a driving simulator capable of providing real-time feedback to a human operator, combining realistic vehicle control, simulation fidelity, and adaptive software behavior.
+My team and I were tasked with designing a driving simulator capable of providing real-time feedback to a human operator while combining realistic vehicle control, simulation fidelity, and adaptive software behavior.
 The project needed to integrate physical input devices with a simulation environment while maintaining responsiveness and a coherent user experience.

 Solution

-Built a real-time driving simulator using Unreal Engine that integrated steering wheel hardware, haptic feedback, and software-driven coaching.
+We constructed a driving simulator using Unreal Engine that integrated steering wheel hardware, haptic feedback, and software-driven coaching.
 The system combined simulation logic with external AI-based services to generate contextual feedback for the driver, emphasizing timing, responsiveness, and usability rather than visual realism alone.

-The simulator was designed as a modular system, separating simulation logic, input handling, and feedback mechanisms to allow iterative development and testing.
+The simulator was designed as a modular system, separating simulation logic, input handling, and feedback mechanisms that allowed iterative development and testing.

 Impact

-• Gained hands-on experience designing interactive systems where timing and responsiveness directly affect user behavior
+• Designed interactive systems where timing and responsiveness directly affect user behavior.

-• Delivered a complete, standalone simulator suitable for demonstration and evaluation
+• Delivered a complete, standalone simulator suitable for demonstration, evaluation, education, and recreational use.

 Slide 1